vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 https://graph.microsoft.com/beta/me/findRooms
 {% endhighlight %}

 This API call returns a list of rooms, in the form of their email address.
+The MS Graph API identifies rooms by their email address, which is why it works this way.

 Check out the [official documentation](https://learn.microsoft.com/en-us/graph/api/user-findrooms) for more information about this endpoint.

 ![image](/assets/2023-10-11/040.png)

-## Create a data source to get all the events of a room
+## Create a data source to get all the events of the selected room

-Next, we need a data source that gets the events of our selected room.
-So, we create a *Microsoft Graph App-Only Access* data source.
+Next, we need a data source that gets the events of the selected room.

-The room to get the events from is determined by our `ActiveRooms` variable.

-In order to have the API call return the events of our selected room, we will embed our `ActiveRooms` variable inside the API call itself.
+We create a *Microsoft Graph App-Only Access* data source.

 We set the custom call to: